anon767/CayleyNet/README.md

 # Torch Geometric CayleyNet

-this is a Graph Convolutional Network with complex rational spectral filters. https://arxiv.org/pdf/1705.07664.pdf
+CayleyNet is a Graph Convolutional Layer with complex rational spectral filters. https://arxiv.org/pdf/1705.07664.pdf

 The convolutional layer is integrated as a Pytorch Geometric Module.
 It is based on following implementations: